Money, or lack of it, can make or break a startup. Period.

 There are a plethora of sources of funding available.
 Giving startup founders many ways to raise capital for a company:

-- ICOs — Worldwide, in 2017, companies raised $5.6B through Initial Coin Offerings
+- ICOs — In the US alone, companies raised $7.3B through Initial Coin Offerings in 2021

 How to Raise Funds For A Startup